Wall St mixed, Crypto rebounds - why? Westpac, Macquarie on watch: ASX to open flat

 Investors now had two days of inflation data to digest, painting a picture for the consumer prices as well as the producer side, casting doubt that the US Federal Reserve will need to aggressively raise rates to crimp this.

 Fed Chair Jerome Powell said that the central bank has in their pocket hikes of 50 basis points for now.
 We saw a rally but that was short lived as investors realised that inflation is still not under control.
-After they digested that 75 basis points is off the table, there were renewed concerns as to how inflation will be tamed given how long and hot inflation has been around.
+After they digested that 75 basis points is off the table, there were renewed concerns as to how inflation will be tamed given the state of inflation.

 The US already had one quarter of GDP contraction, another one then means a technical recession, and questions are starting to boil up if inflation will even cool before 2023.
 Producer vs consumer prices